 You may see Carlow referred to as Caterlaugh or Caterlagh on some antique maps.

 Just outside Carlow Town is Browne's Hill Dolmen, a 5,000-year-old portal tomb that has the biggest capstone in Europe, weighing in at over 100 tons.
 This is the reason for yet another nickname: the Dolmen County.

 Surnames associated with County Carlow, based on 1890 records, include Murphy, Byrne, Doyle, Nolan and Neill.

 Griffith's Valuation was carried out in Carlow in 1852-3.

-Surnames associated with County Clare, based on 1890 records, include McMahon, McNamara, Moloney, O'Brien, McInerney, Kelly, Keane, Murphy, Griffin, Halloran and Ryan.
+Based on 1890 records, surnames associated with Clare include McMahon, McNamara, Moloney, O'Brien, McInerney, Kelly, Keane, Murphy, Griffin, Halloran and Ryan.

 Griffith's Valuation was carried out in Clare in 1855.

-The county town is Cork and it was from its port that many hundreds of emigrants set sail for America.
-The port was recorded as Queenstown on ship manifestos but is now known as Cobh (pronounced Cove).
+It was from the city's huge port, then recorded on ship manifests as Queenstown, that many hundreds of emigrants set sail for America.
+The port is now known as Cobh (pronounced Cove).